 Employees Returning from Vacation?
 Here are 6 Tactics to Keep Them Motivated at Work.

 The end of summer can have a sad ring to it.
 For many business owners, it means time to get back to work and finish the year strong.
 It’s also is a time when your employees are returning from their vacations or a long weekend and would rather be outside than back on the job.
 It’s a time when motivation to put in that extra effort vs. taking a long lunch at the picnic tables, is sorely lacking.
 How can you as a business owner keep your employees motivated and on track?
-To answer this question, we have to ask ourselves:
+If you’ve ever wondered, how do I motivate my employees, you have to first ask yourself:

 Where does motivation come from?
 (Deep question, right?)